ATCO: Canadian Utilities

+Canadian Utilities' controlling share owner is the Southern family.

 History

 ATCO was founded in 1947, by S. Don Southern who gave a minority stake to his son Ron Southern, under the name Alberta Trailer Hire, renting fifteen utility trailers in the Calgary area.
 As the company's operations grew, they also began to sell trailers, first becoming the Alberta Trailer Company, then ATCO.
 By the early 1960s, the company had operations across North America and in Australia.

 ATCO Industries Ltd. became a public company in March 1968, with shares traded on the Toronto Stock Exchange.
 During the 1970s, the company expanded into the natural gas and petroleum industries, and into the electricity industry in the 1980s.